dd32/td-gh-ex/readme.txt

 HOW TO CHANGE BACKGROUND
 ========================
-You can add your own background(image) via  WordPress Dashboard > Appearance > Background.
+You can add your own background(image) via  WordPress Dashboard > Appearance > Customize.

 HOW TO SET MENU